-In Microsoft Dynamics 365 for Finance and Operations, the mouseDblClick() override has been deprecated, and you will have to move this logic to new controls.
+In Finance and Operations, the mouseDblClick() override has been deprecated, and you will need to move this logic to new controls.

 In Microsoft Dynamics AX 2012, the mouse double-click event was used for various reasons.
 For example, it helped provide a better user experience and provided an alternative way to run certain scenarios.
 Here are some examples of common usage patterns:

 - Moving elements between two lists or tree controls

 - Opening a new form to get more details about the selected field

 Before you begin to use the form, it's a good idea to fix all best practice warning messages that state, “The mouseDblClick control method has been deprecated and should not be used.”
 Otherwise, the form might be useless, or it might work only in limited ways.

 As we mentioned earlier, there were various reasons for using the mouseDblClick() method in Dynamics AX 2012.
 This section explains how to migrate some of the most common scenarios.

 Moving items between two lists controls